 - Let the sunshine in!
 Opening your curtains during the day allows the sun to bring heat into your home through the windows.
 If you already have energy efficient insulated windows they will help to keep some of that warm air inside.
 Be sure to close the curtains at night to minimize the heat loss.

 - Adjust your thermostat at night.
-The Department of Energy estimates you can save 10% per year by turning your thermostat down 10-15 degrees at night.
+The Department of Energy estimates you can save significantly each year by turning your thermostat down 10-15 degrees at night.
 A programmable thermostat will do this for you and you can set it to raise the temperature in the morning so you won’t have to climb out of a warm bed into a cold room.
 Throw an extra blanket on and let the savings add up!

 - Get your furnace serviced.
 Change the filters regularly so your furnace can perform at it’s optimum, money-saving best.
 The harder it works, the more money you spend.
 A little preventive maintenance will pay dividends in the long run not only on your heating costs but your appliance will last longer too.